 We believe when investing in direct property, it is ideal that you can hold your asset for as long as possible.
 One of the biggest errors we see often is not thinking forward far enough on your property decision.
 Selling a property, after only a relatively short time of holding the asset, can lead to tax implications and transaction costs that may have otherwise been avoided if there had been adequate financial planning for your investment property.

-One of the benefits of investing in listed property and infrastructure investments, is that it has a lot more liquidity and provides more flexibility to invest and divest as makes sense for your individual strategy.
+One of the benefits of investing in listed property and infrastructure investments, is that it has a lot more liquidity and provides more flexibility to invest and divest as makes sense for your individual strategy and considerate of the investment cycle.
 You can also invest as little or as much as you like, which is an appealing alternative to direct property investment.

 Investing in Shares